The Spin $L$-function on $\mathrm{GSp}_6$ for Siegel modular forms: Introduction

 For a cusp form $\phi$ in the space of a cuspidal representation $\pi$ associated to a Siegel modular form of weight $2r$, the Rankin-Selberg integral is

 Suppose that the maximal order $B_0$ corresponds to the half-integral symmetric matrix $T$.
 When $\phi$ is as in Definition \ref{holAssumption}, we show that $I_{2r}(\phi,s)$ is equal to $a_{f_\phi}(T) \Lambda(\pi,Spin,s-2)$, up to a nonzero constant.
-The show this equality, we unfold the integral $I_B(\phi,s)$, and then apply the result \cite{evdokimov} of Evdokimov, who computed a Dirichlet series for the Spin $L$-function on $\GSp_6$.
+To show this equality, we unfold the integral $I_{2r}(\phi,s)$, and then apply the result \cite{evdokimov} of Evdokimov, who computed a Dirichlet series for the Spin $L$-function on $\GSp_6$.
+More precisely, \cite[Theorem 3]{evdokimov} is not quite a Dirichlet series for the Spin $L$-function.
+However, when one combines Theorem 3 of loc. cit. with Lemma \ref{AITlemma} below, which involves the arithmetic invariant theory of quaternion orders, and the fact that $B_0$ is a maximal order, one does obtain a Dirichlet series for the Spin $L$-function.
+The integral $I_{2r}(\phi,s)$ then unfolds to exactly this Dirichlet series.

 In section \ref{Eisenstein}, we use Langlands' theorem of the constant term and functional equation, together with Maass-Shimura differential operators, to analyze the analytic properties of the normalized Eisenstein series $E_{2r}^*(g,s)$.
 We prove that it satisfies the functional equation $E_{2r}^*(g,s) = E^*_{2r}(g,5-s)$ and has at most finitely many poles, all contained in the set of integral and half-integral points in the interval $[0,5]$.
 Theorem \ref{MainThm} then follows.